 One of the main reasons I had for wanting to refresh my blog was to refocus my posts to motivate myself into writing about some new topics.
-I have kept some elements as they were, such as my product reviews and #WorkingMumsClub, but have rebooted the whole blog by introducing some new regular features involving things that interest me and that I’ll be excited to write about.
 I’ve also updated my slightly stagnant ‘About Me’ page to fit in with the new overall feel of my blog.

 For a long time I blogged as and when I either felt like it or actually had the time to, with no real plan of action or constructive ideas.
 This led to an intermittent posting schedule which doesn’t encourage readers to visit your blog regularly.
-As part of my new approach to my blog, I’m making a concerted effort to plan ahead, making a more defined schedule for what I’ll be posting and when.
-I’ve invested in a fab personalised planner from Pirongs, which I thoroughly recommend, and which enables me to plot my work, personal, and blogging activity in one place so I know when I can fit in time to write.
+As part of my new approach to my blog, I’m making a concerted effort to plan ahead for what I’ll be posting and when.
+It’s a good idea to invest in a planner to enable you to plot work, personal, and blogging activity in one place so you know when you can fit in time to write.

 It’s also a good idea to use a service like Buffer or Hootsuite to schedule your social media content ahead of time, ensuring that your posts get good exposure when you aren’t around to Tweet!
-I’ve just started using Buffer and it’s really easy to use.
-Buffer also has a fab simple image creator called Pablo built in which is great for creating social media or blog images – I’ve used it to create badges for my new themed posts, as well as the main image for this post.
+I’ve used Buffer for a little while now and it’s really easy to use.
+Buffer also has a fab simple image creator called Pablo built in which is great for creating social media or blog images.

 Let me know what you’ve done to breathe new life into your blog!
 I’ll come and have a look 😉